Surfer12/MergeSortGradleV1/Docs/Assignment/PDFs/CurrentWorkingTree/CurrentWorkingTree.md

 **Note:** The implementation of Merge Sort for linked lists is more complex than for arrays, and it requires careful handling of pointers and node manipulation.

-## 9. Conclusion
+## 10. Conclusion
+### 10.1.
+Summary given by AI (Gemini 1.5 Pro)

-Merge Sort is a powerful and versatile sorting algorithm with a consistent time complexity of `O(n log n)` and a space complexity of `O(n)`.
+Merge Sort is a versatile sorting algorithm with a consistent time complexity of `O(n log n)` and a space complexity of `O(n)`.
 Its stability and efficiency make it a popular choice for various sorting tasks, including sorting large datasets, external sorting, and sorting linked lists.